Le Tombeau de Couperin: Reception

-Written after the death of Ravel's mother in 1917 and of friends in the First World War, Le Tombeau de Couperin is a light-hearted, and sometimes reflective work rather than a sombre one which Ravel explained in response to criticism saying, "The dead are sad enough, in their eternal silence".
+Written after the death of Ravel's mother in 1917 and of friends who died in the First World War, Le Tombeau de Couperin is a light-hearted, and sometimes reflective work rather than a sombre one that Ravel explained in response to criticism saying, "The dead are sad enough, in their eternal silence."

 The first performance of the original piano version was given on 11 April 1919 by Marguerite Long, in the Salle Gaveau in Paris.
 Long was the widow of Joseph de Marliave, to whom the last movement of the piece, the Toccata, is dedicated.